 So many sleep training methods and plans say that they’ll always work within two weeks.
 But the truth of statistics, bell curves, and my own experience tell us that a guarantee like that is going to see exceptions to the rule.
 Not every sleep training plan will work for every single family.

 So here’s what you need to do when you realize that your current sleep training methodology hasn’t worked within two weeks.

-- Evaluate what has worked.
+Evaluate what has worked.
 If your current plan is seeing baby steps of progress, then that’s awesome.
-Your child might be a stubborn one (like mine are) that needs more than two weeks to adjust to the new normal of actually sleeping.
+Your child might be a stubborn one (like mine is) that needs more than two weeks to adjust to the new normal of actually sleeping.

 Some Babies Need More than 2 Weeks to Sleep Train

 While that headline above says it all, let’s still go into it a little more, especially as to the why.
 Why is it that some babies need more than two weeks to sleep train?